magento/devdocs/guides/v2.3/magento-functional-testing-framework/cest/annotations.md

 ***

 ### useCaseId
-_Implementation of an Allure tag `@UseCaseId`_
+_Implementation of a tag `@UseCaseId`_

 Specifies Use Case Id for a test.

-Ignored by Allure configuration at the moment.
+Ignored by Allure configuration at the moment, as Allure implementation is not complete.

 #### Example